joemalatesta/Sample-lesson-Functions/master/functions.md

 ## Invoke a function

-Use one line of code to run multiple lines of code
+Use  this one line of code to run multiple lines of code within a function.

 ```javascript
 helloWorld()